UAP and UFO - they're the same thing, right? Not quite.

 With the two acronyms being used interchangeably, it's easy to confuse them.
 In this article, we will explore the definitions of UAP and UFO and discuss the key differences between the two terms.

 What is UAP?

 Unidentified Aerial Phenomena (UAP) is a neutral term to describe any anomaly in the sky that cannot be readily identified.
 UAP refers to any aerial object or phenomenon that cannot be identified or explained by current understanding or conventional technology.
-This term is often used to describe instances of sightings of flying objects reported by individuals but remain without a clear explanation.
+This term, in use by the U.S. Government as early as 1949, is often used to describe instances of sightings of flying objects reported by individuals but remain without a clear explanation.
 It is a term favored by the U.S. government and military, as it removes any preconceived notions about the nature or origin of the object.

 In recent years, the U.S. government has launched a formal investigation into UAP with the aim of better understanding these mysterious unidentified aerial phenomena often sighted by military personnel, radar operators, and fighter pilots.
 The cultural implications of this study have had significant societal impacts on how the general public perceives mystery craft and the possibility of extraterrestrial life.